In this blog

 Dior Beauty's online presence mirrors its iconic status.
 Their ecommerce design is ultra-clean, with muted tones and white space that centers the products.
 Every beauty product features detailed information, usage tips, and customer reviews to support purchasing decisions.

-In 2025, Dior continues to expand its social commerce footprint by integrating TikTok Shop and livestream product launches.
+In 2026, Dior continued to expand its social commerce footprint by integrating TikTok Shop and livestream product launches.
 By embracing influencer partnerships and AI-generated shade-matching, Dior sets a new bar for luxury ecommerce performance.

 4. 100% PURE

-Their ecommerce strategy hinges on customer education.
-They are offering ingredient glossaries, beauty tips, and video explainers.
-The brand’s ability to tie ethical production with ecommerce storytelling gives them an edge in building loyalty across their health and beauty customer base.
+Their ecommerce strategy centers on customer education.
+They offer ingredient glossaries, beauty tips, and video explainers.
+That ability to tie ethical production with ecommerce storytelling gives them an edge in building loyalty across their health and beauty customer base.

 5. Lush